-This information is not required for reports originally due after Dec.
-31, 2013.
-Texas Tax Code Section 171.103(c) requires that Texas gross receipts subject to throwback provisions in other states be reported for each member of the combined group.
-This means that if a member makes a sale of tangible personal property to a purchaser in Texas and those receipts are subject to the throwback provisions of any other state, that sale should be included in this computation.
-Note: Texas Tax Code Section 171.103(c) has been repealed.
+Leave this field blank.
+Previously.
+Texas Tax Code Section 171.103(c) required that Texas gross receipts subject to throwback provisions in other states be reported for each member of the combined group.
+Texas Tax Code Section 171.103(c) has been repealed.